prolego-team/pdd/README.md

 ![alt text](images/FigureQ1.png)
 *Figure Q1 - Segment the AI solution from the rest of your infrastructure through interfaces (e.g., JSON specs).*

-## Building a Performance Evaluation Framework
+## Building a performance evaluation framework

 Your AI systems engineers will build the AI solution using a performance evaluation framework, which provides transparency into your LLM project.
 This framework includes four parts, as shown in Figure Q2: